biomedswe/BASE/README.md

 1. Run install.py to install all neccessary software packages

+2. Copy your folder with WGS reads into the DNA folder.

-2. Run DNA/dna_seq.py to start DNA analysis
+   Run DNA/dna_seq.py to start DNA analysis

+3. Copy your folder with RNA-sequencing reads into the RNA folder.
-3. Run RNA/rna_se.py to start RNA analysis
+   Run RNA/rna_se.py to start RNA analysis